Pop quiz: which fictional office team most resembles your own?

 What is effective teamwork?

-In a nutshell, effective teamwork in the workplace is when employees come together to reach a common goal, delegating and sharing responsibilities to support each other.
+Effective teamwork in the workplace is when employees come together to reach a common goal, delegating and sharing responsibilities to support each other.

 Effective teams bring out the best in individual workers as they’re confident that they’re supported in trying to achieve their tasks.
+And that’s far from the only benefit of truly effective teamwork.

-What are the traits of an effective team?
+What are the benefits of effective teamwork?

 1. They’re productive